nickolanack/Scaffolds/README.md

 =========

-This example works at media.geolive.ca/placemark-tool I have included an additional scaffold folder svn which is not included in the source files of this project
+This example works at media.geolive.ca/placemark-tool I have included an additional scaffold folder svn which is not included in the source files of this project this project also uses Imagick. ( something similar to: yum install imagick, yum install php54w-pecl-imagick )

 ```php
 include_once 'lib/scaffolds/scaffolding.php';